 1.3.
 Subject of the accounts payable process

-Cevino processes personal data about her (temporary) employees and applicants like names, contact information, resume, assessments, salary, reviews, employment leave and sickness.
-Cevino receives this information directly from the employee/applicant or with consent of them.
+Cevinio processes personal data about her (temporary) employees and applicants like names, contact information, resume, assessments, salary, reviews, employment leave and sickness.
+Cevinio receives this information directly from the employee/applicant or with consent from them.
 The legal basis for such processing would be ‘Contract’ or ‘Legal obligation’ [Article 6(1)(b) and 6(1)(c) GDPR].

 2. To whom do we disclose your personal data?

-To fulfill the purposes above, Cevinio may need to disclose to, transfer or otherwise share your personal data within Cevinio or with a select number of thrusted service providers to whom we have outsourced the processing (including storage) of personal data.
+To fulfill the purposes above, Cevinio may need to disclose to, transfer, or otherwise share your personal data with a select number of trusted service providers to whom we have outsourced the processing (including storage) of personal data.
 These service providers are carefully selected and meet high data protection and security standards.
-We only share personal data with them that is required for the services offered and We contractually bind them to keep any information We share with them as confidential and to process Personal Data only according to Our instructions.
+We only share personal data with them that is required for the services offered and we contractually bind them to keep any information we share with them as confidential and to process personal data only according to our instructions.
 The legal basis for such processing would be ‘Legitimate interest’ [Article 6(1)(f) GDPR].

-• Disclosure in the Event of Merger, Sale, or Other Asset Transfers.
-If We are involved in a merger, acquisition, financing due diligence, reorganization, bankruptcy, receivership, purchase or sale of assets, or transition of service to another provider, then Data may be sold or transferred as part of such a transaction, as permitted by law and/or contract.
+- Disclosure in the event of a merger, sale, or other asset transfers.
+If we are involved in a merger, acquisition, financing due diligence, reorganization, bankruptcy, receivership, purchase or sale of assets, or transition of service to another provider, then personal data may be sold or transferred as part of such a transaction, as permitted by law and/or contract.
 The legal basis for such processing would be ‘Legitimate interest’ [Article 6(1)(f) GDPR].

 3. Where do we store your personal data?

-We run your data only within the European Union unless requested else by the Customer of the Cevinio Software.
+We keep your data within the European Union unless requested otherwise by the User of the Cevinio Software.
 We inform you where your data is located and will not change the location without approval.

 4. How long do we keep your personal data?